joric/paste_to_ue/README.md

 #### Match Templates

-Prepare templates, select all objects in the scene (the largest will be cloud, the rest will be the templates), press "Create Instances" from the tool panel (or press Ctrl+Shift+D).
+Prepare templates, select all related objects (the largest will be cloud, the rest will be the templates), press "Create Instances" from the tool panel (or press Ctrl+Shift+D).
 It will find and create template instances with matching scaling/rotation.